Pamantasan ng Lungsod ng Maynila: Seal

 The University Seal was designed by Arch.
 Carlos da Silva.
 By way of Board Resolution No. 39, the Board of Regents official accepted the seal on its 16th official meeting on June 17, 1967, at the Mayor's Office at the Manila City Hall, describing it as:

 A circular shield framed with fourteen triangles, depicting a sunbeam, with embossed inscription: "Pamantasan ng Lungsod ng Maynila 1965" all in gold.
 The field within is divided quarterly.
 The upper dexter field is in red, the lower sinister field in light blue, and the upper sinister field and lower dexter field in white.
 On the upper dexter side, the sunburst in white and gold rays are placed on a red field.
 The upper sinister side has a flaming torch on the tip of a bamboo handle superimposed over the symbol of the atomic orbits with electrons in red, placed on a white field.
 On the lower center point is a book superimposed with a bamboo scroll with ancient Tagala script balanced by a branch of the Nilad shrub in light green, all placed between the lower white and light blue fields.
 From the lower dexter side to the lower sinister side are inscribed in gold: "Karunungan, Kaunlaran, Kadakilaan."
 The circular shield is divided into four quadrants, representing the then-four congressional districts of Manila, while the fourteen triangles or radiating spires stand for the administrative districts (also known as the geographical districts) of Tondo, Binondo, Quiapo, San Nicolas, Santa Cruz, Sampaloc, San Miguel, Ermita, Intramuros, Malate, Paco, Pandacan, Port Area, and Santa Ana.

 Colors

 The university colors are golden yellow, flaming red, light blue, and green.
 The golden yellow signifies nobility, wealth, and power; white signifies light, truth, and faith; light blue signifies brotherly love and peace; red signifies patriotism, bravery, and sacrifice; and green signifies hope.

+Faculty

+A master's degree is required as part of minimum requirements for permanency.
+Notable current and former instructors and administrators include: